Akshay-Madrikar/Algorithms/README.md

-# Algorithms
+# What is this Repo?
-- This includes diferrent algorithms written in JavaScript or TypeScript
+- This repo includes different algorithms written in JavaScript or TypeScript